Skip to main content

 1999

-Hickam FCU became a community credit union, expanding membership to anyone who lived, worked, worshiped, or attended school in the Ewa District of Oahu.
+In 1999, we became a community credit union, a pivotal shift that expanded membership to anyone who lived, worked, worshiped, or attended school in the ʻEwa District of Oʻahu.

 2000